 The flower shop was also a café, and thick with people curled into small tables.
 I inhaled deeply, wanting to capture the spicy-sweet flowers and fresh, hot coffee and hold them with me always.
 The line to pay was long, and I pretended to consider my selection as I waited.
 People dithered.
 What to get for a dinner party, a host, a visiting in-law, a lover returning from a year of teaching English in Osaka.
 When my turn came, I chose swiftly, plucking stems from clear glass vases.
 White, green, purple, blue.
-The counterman was young, kind, or just grateful at my efficiency.
-He smiled me, a wry smile, as if we were in on something, he and I against the unsure world.
+The counterman was young, and kind, or just grateful for my efficiency.
+He smiled me, wryly, as if we were in on something, he and I against the unsure world.

 Back on the sidewalk, Tim reached out for the bouquet.
 He could stash it in the stroller pocket he said, but I refused.
 The bouquet was a patch of medieval beauty within the warm fall day, and I wanted to revel in it while I could.

 It’s not easy to run out of a TV studio; there are fucking PAs and security detail and managers and publicists everywhere.
 But I shoved blindly, and hard until I was standing alone among the tourists and suits traversing the wide-winged grey divots of Rockefeller Plaza.
 They all seemed to have a place to go, but I did not.